Place Dauphine: History

+Before the construction of the Place Dauphine, the site was occupied by a trapezoidal plot of land called the King's Orchard [le Verger du roi].

 The Place Dauphine was laid out in 1607–10, when the Place Royale was still under construction.
 It was among the earliest city-planning projects of Henri IV, and was on a site created from part of the western garden of the walled enclave known as the Palais de la Cité (because the Capetian kings had lived there long ago, before the Louvre was built).
 There had been a pavilion, the Maison des Etuves, located in the garden's western wall which overlooked two riverine islets, scarcely more than mudbanks at the time.
 One islet was incorporated into filled land which extended the Île de la Cité to the west to form the middle section, the terre-plein, of the Pont Neuf (completed in 1606) and, on the downstream side of the bridge, a platform supporting an equestrian statue of Henri IV (installed in 1614).
 The second islet was removed.
 The Place Dauphine was to occupy the western part of the garden and the vacant land which had been created between it and the bridge.